 A one-to-one meeting provides a good basis for a manager and direct report to establish respect for one another, without either person feeling their time is being wasted.

-The evidence about a global culture of poor quality meetings is quite startling, we have compiled stats from leading research source to highlight the growing problem.
+The evidence about a global culture of poor quality meetings is quite startling, we have compiled meeting statistics from leading research source to highlight the growing problem.

 The pandemic showed an overall increase in the amount meetings per employee, but a decrease in the average meeting duration:

 - A recent survey by renowned researchers from Harvard Business School found that employees have been attending more virtual meetings than in-person.